From the series: So You Want To Be A...

 Honest, specific, and genuinely illuminating, So You Want To Be A Surgeon doesn’t talk down to young readers — it brings them all the way in.
 Because the child who wants to know what this work is really like deserves a real answer.

 For readers who feel the pull toward something that requires every human capability — intellect, precision, stamina, and compassion — brought to bear in a single room at a single moment.
-For the kid who wants to use their hands to do the most important thing hands can do — and feels something shift.
+For the kid who wants to use their hands to do the most important thing hands can do.

 Somewhere right now, a surgeon is scrubbing in.
 The team is ready.
 The lights are on.
 And the hands that will change everything today belong to someone who chose this — who trained for it, who gave everything it asked, and who would choose it again without hesitation.
 Maybe one day those hands will be yours.